edisedis777/Playwright-Web-Scraper/README.md

 3. **Use for legitimate purposes** only

-## License

-MIT License - See LICENSE file for details

 ## Disclaimer

 This tool is for educational purposes only.
 Users are responsible for ensuring their use of this scraper complies with the target website's terms of service and relevant laws and regulations.

+## License

+Distributed under the GNU Affero General Public License v3.0 License.
+See `LICENSE` for more information.